hornd24/Psychic-Game/README.md

 # Psychic-Game
-Press any key to try to guess the word the computer selects at random. only letters in the alphabet.
+Press any key to try to guess the letter the computer selects at random.